PankajKumar555/manufac-test/README.md

 This project was bootstrapped with [Create React App].

-## Available Scripts

-In the project directory, you can run:

-`yarn run start`

-`always use yarn install first initialization of project`
+`always use yarn install in root folder first initialization of project`

+## Run Scripts

+In the root directory, run command: `yarn run start`

+## Build Scripts

+In the root directory, run command: `yarn run build`

 The below screen shot of tables-